kevin-wong/mac-settings/README.md

 The default is limited to English-centric pomposity, lacking in internationalization, programatic modularity, ease of use.
 It is niche.
-Each look at the time requires a split-second interpretation, a distracting in-body re-evaluation of the state of affairs.
+Each look at the time requires a split-second interpretation, a distracting out-of-body re-evaluation of the state of affairs.
 The default is an idiosyncratic format.
-Why can't the time have a set standard, dependable, consistent, and designed well?
+Can't the time have a set standard, dependable, consistent, and designed well?
+Why not?
 How is it that the day of the week can appear arbitrarily at beginning on one occasion, at the end in another?
 Why not include the year?
-Why continue using the insular, provincial 12-hour-AM-PM-mumbo-gunk and keep from simplicity, elegance, singular truth on the international realm?
-The time's format is not music, not poetry, not literature, and it most definitely has no place for ambiguity.
+Why continue using the insular, provincial 12-hour-AM-PM-mumbo-gunk and keep from simplicity, elegance, singular truth demanded in the international realm?
+The time's format is not music, not poetry, not literature, and reading it most definitely has no place for ambiguity.
 Time moves forward, we grow old, there are more important things to do before we drop dead.
 We are all on the same boat.

 Default:  Wed Jan 1 05:21